-Hundreds of thousands have walked this thread of road that cuts a wide expanse of desert and open sky — from Eritrea, Ethiopia, Democratic Republic of Congo, Rwanda, Burundi, Uganda, Somalia, and South Sudan — escaping civil war and persecution.
-The cruel irony is that few are ever able to escape Kakuma’s terminus.
+Hundreds of thousands have walked this thread of road that cuts a wide expanse of desert and open sky to escape civil war and persecution.
+They travel hundreds and even thousands of miles from Eritrea, Ethiopia, Democratic Republic of Congo, Rwanda, Burundi, Uganda, Somalia, and South Sudan.
+The cruel irony is that few may ever leave.

 They are refugees living in a camp harshly named Kakuma, which translated, means ‘nowhere.’
 It is illegal to call this place home.
 They face systemic corruption, deplorable health care, a lack of food and water, and oppressive living conditions with temperatures hovering around 100°.
 They are trapped with nowhere to go.